Henri Matisse

 Matisse famously said,

-However, this was not mere ornamentalism.
+However, this was not merely decorative art.

 -